 Fitness and fasting: keeping on track

 Fasted training has gained in popularity in recent times with the rise of the intermittent fasting diet methodology.
-But whether you fast for better fat loss, as backed by the science, for religious observance, or for any other reason, fasted training can be tough.
+But whether you fast for better fat loss, as backed by the science, for religious observance such as Ramadan, or for any other reason, fasted training can be tough.

 To ensure that you manage to keep working out while fasting without burning yourself out, here are a few simple tips.